bvsspavankumar/aws-notes-app/README.md

 ## CI/CD pipeline with codecommit
 Credentials should be generated from the IAM console if ssh key was not saved for access.

+## Setup codepipeline
+Add buildspec.yml with the different stages and corresponding commands